wavpoint/wavpoint-monorepo/README.md

 Wavpoint is an onchain platform, purpose-built, to showcase heavily curated and tokenized music minimixes.
 This monorepo houses the web app and future mobile app for the Wavpoint platform.

+↳Deploy unreleased/rare music in mix form.
+↳Test resonance.
+↳Archive to limited-edition vinyl if the mix performs well.

 ## Repository Structure

 ```